dherkova/GTE-Challenge/MATLAB/README.md

 ### calculateROC
 Calculates the ROC by comparing the GTE scores with the real network.

+### networkToGEXF
+Converts a MATLAB network structure into a GEXF file so it can be read with GEPHI

+### visualizeFluorescenceTimeSeries
+Plots in the current figure the fluorescence time series.
+See the options for a detailed usage.

+### visualizePair
+Plots the time series of a pair of neurons I and J and tells you the I->J and J->I connetion weights.

+### visualizeFluorescenceMovie
+Creates a movie from the fluorescence data similar to the one obtained in the experiments

 ## History

+### November 29, 2013
+Added visualization scripts and a GEXF network converter.

 ### November 14, 2013
 Fixed the main bug in GTE calculation, now it works as expected.